Our Team: Sandeep Vanga

 Using machine learning methods, the team developed a predictive model to link weather variables with weekly sales trends.
 This model paved the way for consulting business growth into major retail brands.

-Goal: Create a production grade statistical algorithm to identify botnet attacks.
+Goal: Create a production grade statistical algorithm for identifying botnet attacks

 Goal: Determine the significance of crash signatures.

-Using map-reduce to explore over 500GB of user crash reports, they were able to build an arrival rate model to use over 400k of incoming crash signatures, and extract trend lines.
-Not only were they able to provide guidance on the possibilities for crash signature analysis using large volumes of data but they went one step further, and developed a dash-board to alert quality assurance team members of potential problems.
+Using map-reduce to explore over 500GB of user crash reports, our team was able to build an arrival rate model to use over 400,000 incoming crash signatures and extract trend lines.
+Not only were they able to provide guidance on the possibilities for crash signature analysis using large volumes of data, they also went one step further and developed a dashboard to alert quality assurance team members of potential problems.

 Goal: Study the effect of revisions to company websites and the stock returns.

 Pete and Rachel were able to apply statistical regression models and graphical techniques to search for signals in the stock returns based on revisions of the webpage.

 Goal: Study customer data and identify how to effectively spend their advertising budget.

 Our team was able to identify profitable customer segments using clustering and make a recommendation on which segments to target.

 Our Team: Barbara Evangelista, Funmi Fapohunda, and Oscar Hendrick